Diverse metropolis: An overview of the by-law

 Developer’s contribution

-The developer’s contribution depends on the scope and location of the project.
-It can take a number of forms, including:
+It varies based on the scope and location of the project and can take various forms, including:

-- Transferring land or a building in exchange for a financial contribution
+- Transfer of land or a building to the city in exchange for a financial contribution.

 Do you have a project?

-As for any residential project, you must visit the permit counter in the borough where the project will be created.
+For any residential real estate project, you must visit the permit counter in the borough where the project will be created.
 The permit counter staff will help you with the procedures and answer your questions.

-The project sheet is required for all permit applications for projects that involve the addition of at least one dwelling.
+The project sheet is required for all permit applications for projects involving the addition of at least one dwelling.

 Online service